-Payroll fraud is most simply defined as employees cheating the payroll system at their place of employment in order to receive funds to which they are not entitled.
-There are a number of ways payroll fraud can be committed, including from salary, hourly and commission workers, as well as ways to prevent and detect it.
+Payroll fraud is most simply defined as employees cheating the payroll system at their place of employment to receive funds to which they are not entitled.
+There are many ways payroll fraud can be committed, including from salary, hourly and commission workers, as well as ways to prevent and detect it.

 What is Payroll Fraud?

 For workers who receive a salary, the most common form of payroll fraud involves fraudulently boosting the amount they should receive or adding a false employee to the list and collecting these wages.

 For workers who are paid hourly rather than on a salary, payroll fraud methods can include altering the number of hours worked, signing in and out of work at incorrect times or claiming to have worked shifts when they were not actually in work.

 Commission workers or employees who work in manufacturing and are paid by how many units they produce can also commit payroll fraud.
 This is done by falsifying records such as how many sales they have made or units they have produced.